-Short distance falls are unlikely to cause retina haemorrhages if the injury is not severe.
+RHs associated with short falls are rare.
+Short distance falls are unlikely to cause retina haemorrhages if the injury is not severe or associated with crush injury.
 In rare cases accidental falls, especially those associated with SDH may be associated with RHs, but these tend to be unilateral, localised and superficial.